Who Made My Clothes? Why Transparency Matters in Fashion

 When brands aren’t transparent, those problems stay hidden.
 Transparency is like turning the lights on.
 It means knowing who’s making your clothes, knowing what materials they’re using, and knowing your dollars are supporting good, not harm.

 We’ve built the Passion Lilie brand upon our core beliefs that fashion should never harm people or the planet.
 We’re proud to say we know exactly who’s making our clothes, and we think you should too.
-Here’s how we make it all happen:
+We’ve been working with our artisan partners in India for more than a decade.
+Each piece is made by skilled artisans who:

 Your Role in the Revolution